cran/FunChisq/README.md

 ### When to use the package

 Tests in this package can be used to reveal evidence for causality based on the causality-by-functionality principle.
 They target model-free inference without assuming a parametric model.
 For continuous data, these tests offer an advantage over regression analysis when a parametric functional form cannot be assumed.
-Data can be first discretized, e.g., by the R package ['Ckmeans.1d.dp'](https://cran.r-project.org/package=Ckmeans.1d.dp).
+Data can be first discretized, e.g., by R packages ['Ckmeans.1d.dp'](https://cran.r-project.org/package=Ckmeans.1d.dp) or ['GridOnClusters'](https://cran.r-project.org/package=GridOnClusters).
 For categorical data, they provide a novel means to assess directional dependency not possible with symmetrical Pearson's chi-squared or Fisher's exact tests.
 They are a better alternative to conditional entropy in many aspects.

 ### To download and install the package